craigfe/ocaml-generics/rfc/optical-irmin-stores.md

 }
 ```

-where `'b heterogeneous_store` is a standard Irmin tree object with a single
+where `'b tree` is a standard Irmin tree object with a single blob type `'b` and
-blob type `'b` and indexed by a sequence of 'steps' (optics over product types
+indexed by a sequence of 'steps' (optics over product types are known as
-are known as '_lenses_').
+'_lenses_').

 Similarly, we can imagine a better API for the file-system case: